Aunt Gertie, An Active Methodist

 Interviewer: Um hmm.

 Uncle Bob: — for Mother to have.
-So, when Mother lived alone, uh, I figured I’d talk to Willis and to Rob [Charles and Maggie’s sons-in-law married to Elizabeth and Iona, respectively], an’ ‘course Arthur was otherwise ….
+So, when Mother lived alone ….
+Figured I’d talk to Willis and to Rob.
+An’ ‘course Arthur was otherwise ….

 Interviewer: Um hm, um hm.